BloomTechBackend/bd-team-project-crypto-wizards/project_documents/integration_test_plan.md

 ## Use Case: As a customer, I want to **create** a new portfolio from a list of assets when I log into the site.

 ### Manual Test Case:
-Test user portfolio is accurately created in database.
+Test a user portfolio is accurately created in database.

 GIVEN (Preconditions):
 1. User is a new user.